What You'll Find On This Page

 Mostar has a population of about 100,000 people and it is the fifth largest city of Bosnia-Herzegovina.

-Some pieces of the old bridge were recovered from the Neretva River and used in the newly reconstructed bridge.
+Some pieces of the Mostar bridge were recovered from the Neretva River and used in the newly reconstructed bridge.

-The 21-meter high bridge is a UNESCO World Heritage Site and on most days you will find local divers jumping from the bridge putting on quite a show.
+The 21-meter high bridge is a UNESCO World Heritage Site and on most days you will find local divers jumping from the Stari Most Bridge putting on quite a show.
 These guys collect money from tourists for the dive, so make sure to drop a few coins to appreciate their efforts.

 Another must is to climb the minaret of the Koski Mehmed Pasina Dzamija (Koski Mehmed Pasha Mosque) where you get the best views of the entire town.
 War history boffins should walk along the former front-line, on Bulevar Revolucije, where the city was divided in 1993 during the Yugoslavian War.
 The Croats were on the west side and the Bosniaks were on the East side of the front line.